Abarim Publications' online Biblical Greek Dictionary

 A much stronger association with straightness within the Greek language is that of clarity and unthwarted display.
 When Isaiah called for a path to be made straight (Matthew 3:3), and the Lord sent Ananias to look for Paul on Straight Street (same word; Acts 9:11), the narrative currency was not one of moral virtue but rather one of revelation, of liberation and of coming out.
 Also note that the Greek uses the plural form of the adjective, which suggests that not the road was to be made straight (as Isaiah may have originally meant), but rather the addressed makers (literally: you be straight in making the road ...).

-This adjective is used a mere 8 times in the New Testament, see full concordance, but from it derive:
+An opposite of our adjective comes with the verb στρεφω (strepho), to twist or turn, and thus to pervert or divert.
+Our adjective ευθυς (euthus) is used a mere 8 times in the New Testament, see full concordance, but from it derive: